| | |

 Frustrated man sitting at a table looking at a laptop with the headline “Why You’re Not Making Money in MLM (Even If You’re Doing Everything Right)” displayed beside him.

-If you’ve been in MLM for any length of time and you’re not seeing results, it messes with your head a little.
+Updated for 2026: Let’s be honest for a minute.
+If you’ve been in MLM for any length of time and you’re not seeing results, it can mess with your head.

 You start thinking: